MarioLegenda/blue-dot/README.md

 If the statement *simple.select.find_users* returned a result, *success* functions will be executed.
 If it did not, *failure* function will be executed.

+**3.2 Parameters explained**

+PHP PDO can bind parameters with *PDO::prepare()*. **BlueDot** supports this feature in a slightly different way.

+To bind a parameter to a statement, you need to provide that parameters in configuration and in code.
+Depending on the nature and number of parameters supplied in code, **BlueDot** decides weather to execute the statement only once or multiple times.

+Take a look at this statement

+    simple:
+        select:
+            find_user:
+                sql: "SELECT * FROM users WHERE id = :id"
+                parameters: [id]

+    $blueDot->execute('simple.select.find_users', array(
+        'id': 6,
+    ));

+This statement is executed only once and a user is returned whose *id* is 6.

+But what when you need to executed a single sql query multiple times with different parameters?

+    simple:
+        insert:
+            create_users:
+                sql: "INSERT INTO users (name) VALUES (:name)"
+                parameters: [name]

+If you provide the same parameter as in previous example, this statement will be executed only once.

+    $blueDot->execute('simple.insert.create_users', array(
+        'id': 6,
+    ));

+But if you provide multiple parameters as multiple arrays, then this statement will execute as many times as there are parameters.

+    $blueDot->execute('simple.insert.create_users', array(
+        array('name' => 'Mary'),
+        array('name' => 'Jean'),
+        array('name' => 'Zoey'),
+        array('name' => 'Jennifer'),
+    ));

+*simple.insert.create_users* will execute 4 times because there are 4 parameters supplied to the *execute* method.

+There is a shorthand way of executing multiple statements but only when there is a single parameter to be bound in the statements sql query.
+In our *simple.insert.create_users* statement, only a single *name* parameter has to be bound, so you can use that shorthand.

+    $blueDot->execute('simple.insert.create_users', array(
+        'name' => array(
+            'Mary',
+            'Jean',
+            'Zoey',
+            'Jennifer',
+        ),
+    ));

+This shorthand way **only** works if there is only one parameter to be bound to an sql query.
+If sql query has to be bound with multiple parameters, this way won't work and you will receive an exception.

+To conclude, a statement is executed as many times as there are parameters for that statement.
+If you provide multiple parameters, the statement will execute as many times as there are parameters.
+If you provide only one parameter, statement will execute only once.